|

 provoking excitement about personal beliefs.
 Fully involved

 class discussions will surely follow.
+A former police officer and

 current resident of Alaska, Hayes is able to bring true and